John William Pickford

 Story:

 William John Brickell was born in Enmore Green, Shaftesbury, Dorset, on 7 May 1888 the son of Aaron Brickell and Mary Ann Brickell (nee James).
 He lived all his life, apart from a short period of Military Service, in and around Enmore Green, Shaftesbury.
 He married Matilda Francis at Enmore Green, Shaftesbury, on 6 May 1914.
 He enlisted on 12 Jun 1918 but was not mobilized until 14 Oct 1918 when he joined the 'H' Training Battalion, No. 2 Training Brigade, of the Machine Gun Corps as a Private (Service No. 181039).
 He was based in the UK only and was quickly discharged on 21 Feb 1919.
 He did not qualify for any medals.
+He was still in Enmore Green at the time of the 1921 Census working as a Deliverer of Groceries for Stratton, Sons & Mead Ltd, of Shaftesbury.
 By the time of the 1939 Register he was living at 3 Enmore Green, Shaftesbury, Dorset, working as a Grocer's Porter.
 He died in Enmore Green on 29 Aug 1958 and was buried at St. John's Church, Enmore Green, on 2 Sep 1958.

 Images: